 Explore the 600-year-old gardens of Syon Park as they are once again transformed into an enchanted woodland for three special weekends this November.
 With interactive lights, a dedicated trail and beautiful displays it is very popular and requires booking in advance.
 With over four hundred species of tree in the grounds, there is plenty to explore, and all are celebrated during the illuminations.
 Syon house is the London home of the Duke of Northumberland and his family and has stood for around 500 years.

 The event runs on Fridays, Saturdays and Sundays for the last 3 weekends in November.
 There are nine times-slots per day, between 5pm and 7.40pm.
-Adults are £10.00 on Fridays but £12.00 on Saturdays and Sundays while children between the ages of 3-16 years inclusive are £5.00.
-If you book online there are discounts for a variety of family tickets with small reductions for Friday-night tickets.
+Adults are £10.00 on Fridays but on Saturdays, the price goes up to £15.00 and on Sundays admissions is £12.50.
+Admission for children between the ages of 3-16 years inclusive is £7.50 irrespective of the day.

 Autumn is the perfect season to hunker down with a good book.
 And if you need inspiration for your reading list, there’s no better place to be than the Southbank Centre.
 Now in its 14th year, London Literature Festival brings […]

 Black Owned Hackney returns in October to celebrate Black History Month in collaboration with Black Eats LDN!
 Catch the market opposite Hackney Central station showcasing London’s best black-owned eats, artisan traders and many more black-owned businesses!
 Best vegan & non-vegan […]

 A series of events across London, throughout October looking at our understanding and relationship to death leading up to Halloween.
 The programme takes in the gothic, the occult, the creepy and morbidly fascinating.
 Expect cemetery walks and tours, including The […]